Economy of North Korea: Retail

 Until the early 2000s the official retail sector was mainly state-controlled, under the direction of the People's Services Committee.
 Consumer goods were few and of poor quality, with most provided on a ration basis.
 There were state-run stores and direct factory outlets for the masses, and special shops with luxuries for the elite—as well as a chain of hard-currency stores (a joint venture with the association of pro-Pyongyang Korean residents in Japan, the Ch'ongryŏn), with branches in large cities.

 In 2002 and in 2010, private markets were progressively legalized, mostly for food sales.
 As of 2013, urban and farmer markets were held every 10 days, and most urban residents lived within 2 km of a market.
+Since the 2009 economic intervention, it is common for North Korean citizens to make purchases with Chinese yuan and United States dollars.

 In 2012, the third large shopping mall in Pyongyang, the Kwangbok Area Shopping Center, opened.
 In 2014 the construction of another large shopping mall started.
 As of 2017, these malls sold competing brands of goods, for example at least ten different kinds of toothpaste were being sold.

 In 2017, the Korea Institute for National Unification estimated there were 440 government-approved markets employing about 1.1 million people.

+In 2021, the authorities began major crackdowns aimed at reducing the role of the markets with the shift to a state-run monopoly on food sales and measures to ensure that food would pass through state-run shops, a network of which the government had been building since 2019.
+These shops monopolized the sale and distribution of domestically produced goods and a great portion of newly imported goods.